spacetelescope/wfc3tools/lib/wfc3tools/htmlhelp/_sources/ir_pipeline.txt

 Flatfield Correction (FLATCORR)
 -------------------------------

 This step corrects for sensativity variations across the detector by dividing the images by one or more reference flatfields (taken from the PFLTFILE, DFLTFILE or LFLTFILE header keywords).
 The mean gain from all the amps is used to convert to the image to units of electrons.
-Errors and DQ flags from teh flatfields are combined with the science data errors and flag, the TIME and SAMP arrays are unchanged.
+Errors and DQ flags from the flatfields are combined with the science data errors and flag, the TIME and SAMP arrays are unchanged.

 Calculation of image statistics